AllenNeuralDynamics/harp.device.pico-template/README.md

 * 📝 Write your firmware.

 # Github Release Conventions
-Releases specify any vetted changes to the hardware, firmware, software interface, or Harp protocol.
+Releases specify any vetted changes to the hardware or firmware.

 Each release specifies:
-* semantic version of the entire project
+* semantic versions of changed elements: hardware or firmware.
 * SIPE part number (or part numbers if multiple are compatible)

 Each hardware release includes: